Table of Contents Hide

-One useful application of Relational Energy Therapy is to review and ultimately upgrade the effectiveness of your emotional energy body, especially in the area of the relational dynamics with others.
+One useful application of Therapeutic Energy Healing is to review and ultimately upgrade the effectiveness of your emotional energy body, especially in the area of the relational dynamics with others.
 By knowing the habitual problems you may encounter in relationships, and by adjusting some of your strategies for emotional balance and expression, you can increase your relationship satisfaction, and move your life into healthier relationships with others.

 Once we have a more functional emotional energy body we can truly become more authentic with ourselves, and design our adult lives around those elements and values that resonate with our soul, with the deep aspects of our individuated spiritual nature.
 Then we can lead a life that truly enhances our soul development, rather than one that is struggling with wounds from the past, or demands from family karmic patterns.